Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_07_number_functions_practice.rst

     **Task - Video lessons**

     The course consists of several video lessons that all last equally.
-You have decided to devote 90 minutes to this course every day and you are interested in how many days it will take for the whole course.
+You have decided to devote 90 minutes to this course every day and you want to know how many days it will take for the whole course.
 Write a program that loads the number of lessons and the duration of one lesson in minutes, and prints the required number of days, rounded to the nearest integer.

 .. activecode:: console__mathfunc_videolessons